 The record on in an appeal from a Supreme Court order or judgment must be by the Full Record Reproduced or the Appendix Method.

 Appeals from final orders issued by Family Court judges are heard in the Appellate Division pursuant to CPLR 5702 and Family Court Act 1112.
 Non final orders are not appealable as of right under FCA 1112.
 A motion seeking permission to appeal a non final order must be made in the Appellate Division.

 For support matters, no appeal may be taken from a Support Magistrate's order.
 Instead, objections must be filed pursuant to FCA 439 and these are reviewed by a Family Court judge.
 Once a judge issues an order on the objections, an appeal may be taken in the Appellate Division pursuant to CPLR 5702 and FCA 1112, as this order is considered a final order.

 The record from an appeal from Family Court is one of the few instances which the original record may be used.

-The article "New York Supreme Court and New York Family Court: Understanding the Differences" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "New York Supreme Court and New York Family Court: Understanding the Differences" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.